department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/research-plan.md

 - At least 1 person that has a college degree (to include officer Veterans)
 - At least 2 people who live in a rural or remote area
 - At least 1 person who lives in a major metropolitan area
 - At least 1 non-native English speaker *(Please ask "What is the first language that you learned to speak as a child?"
-If not English, record as "non-native English speaker")*
+If not English, record as "non-native English speaker" OR get question from Danielle)*

 ## Timeline